noPerfection/service/PROXY.md

     Url: url        # Custom name of the service to classify it.
     Instance: unique-id   # Unique id through this config
     Controllers:
-      - Name: source      # Source server
+      - Name: source      # Source handler
-        Type: Replier     # The type of the server.
+        Type: Replier     # The type of the handler.
         Instances:
           - Instance: unique-source
             Port: 8080
-      - Name: destination # Destination server parameters to create a client
+      - Name: destination # Destination handler parameters to create a client
         Type: Replier
         Instances:
           - Instance: unique-destination